 Fusion currently has a daily transaction range of 300,000 to 800,000, and there is no urgency to increase capacity unless we see a significant increase in transactions or gas costs.
 Fusion is also interoperable with over 40 other blockchains, some of which have high transaction capacity, so there is already the capability to off-load transactions to these chains.

 Also not to be dismissed is the question of tokenomic balance when it comes to recycling gas as rewards.

 In its current state gas is rather irrelevant (as in nearly free, which logically makes it highly competitive) on the Fusion blockchain.
 A majority of txs, are either FREE claims or swaps/functions of Chainge.
 Neither of which currently costs much gas (though Chainge does pay a little extra for its txs), very much in contrast to the same actions on Ethereum, which are quite costly.

 But for the future of time value , it's actually important for the gas price to become higher (or at least the total amount of gas used per block.
-Ideally that should be able to measure up to 2.5 FSN [the current block reward], for a predictable time value of FSN to exist).
+Ideally that should be able to measure up to 2.5 FSN [the initial block reward from 2019], for a predictable time value of FSN to exist).